 Initially we used the prototype ourselves.

 We devoted a lot of time to find natural aromas that would provide a drinkable taste.
-The natural aromas we chose in the end (orange, watermelon, and pineapple) are mild and retain fresh flavours even in extremely hot conditions.
+The natural aromas we chose in the end (orange, watermelon, and pineapple) are mild and retain fresh flavors even in extremely hot conditions.

 ENERGY UNITS - SIMPLIFYING THE CALORIES

-The Ndure isotonic drink introduced another very important novelty - the Nrgy Unit ().
+Nrgy Unit Drink introduced another very important novelty - the Nrgy Unit ().

 We need one Nrgy Unit for moderate workouts and two Nrgy Units for intense or long workouts.